oakleaf007/loline/readme.md

 * ✅ Basic layout
 * ✅ Prototype chat window
 * ✅ Rough theme/colors
-* ❌ No backend
+* ✅ backend server
 * ❌ No real-time messaging
-* ❌ No authentication
+* ✅ basic authentication

 This repository exists to track progress as the project grows.